Bridging Finance

 There’s no getting away from the fact that bridging loans are expensive.

-The interest rate on these types of loans are high and could range between 0.5% and 1.5% each month.
+The interest rates on these types of loans are high and could range between 0.5% and 1.5% each month.
 Each lender’s interest rates will differ, and that’s why comparing bridging loans is key to finding the best loan offer.

-Bridging loan rates can seem high
+Bridging finance rates can seem high

 Because of its short-term nature, bridging finance is mainly charged with monthly interest rates rather than an annual percentage rate (APR).
 This means differing interest rates, no matter how small, can make your loan much more expensive.